Raniksingh/database-assessment/scripts/collector/sqlserver/README.txt

     a) From a powershell session on the server you would like to collect data on, execute the following command:

         For a default instance:
-            .\ManageSqlServerPerfmonDatset.bat -operation create
+            .\ManageSqlServerPerfmonDatset.bat create

         For a named instance:
-            .\ManageSqlServerPerfmonDatset.bat -operation create -mssqlInstanceName [instance name]
+            .\ManageSqlServerPerfmonDatset.bat create managed [InstanceName]

-        The script will create a permon data set that will collect the above metrics at a 1 minute interval for 8 days.
+        The script will create a perfmon data set that will collect the above metrics at a 1 minute interval for 8 days.
 The dataset will automatically stop after 8 days of collection.
 To get the most accurate statistics, it would be good to have this collection run over the busiest time for the server.
+        Run .\ManageSqlServerPerfmonDatset.bat help command to view the usage

     b)  When the perfmon dataset completes or if you would like to execute the collection sooner, execute the following command and return the subsequent .zip file to Google.